Delson704557/Low-Battery-Alert/README.md

 Just Check if you have BAT0, BAT1, BAT2 and make changes accordingly.

 Also while searching inside BAT folder Check (any name here)_now and (any name here)_full and edit the same in the code.

+If u want to run this script Automatically , put it in the crontab.